Andrzej43/FortiMesh/README.md

 **100 mechs drop into the arena.
 One walks out.**

-MechaRoyale is a fast, browser-based battle royale where you pilot a mech against 15 AI-controlled rivals in a shrinking storm field.
+MechaRoyale is a fast, browser-based battle royale where you pilot a mech against 99 rivals in a shrinking storm field.
 Scavenge weapons, manage your heat, and be the last mech standing — no build step, no install, just open a file and play.

 ![status](https://img.shields.io/badge/status-playable-3ddc97)
 ![platform](https://img.shields.io/badge/platform-browser-4da3ff)